The Neurology Of Hearing Voices

 Brain regions and connectivity

 Thanks to advanced brain imaging techniques like functional magnetic resonance imaging (fMRI), scientists have been able to visualize the regions of the brain that tend to become unusually active when someone experiences an auditory hallucination.
-Two areas come to the forefront: Broca's area, which usually has a crucial role in how we produce speech, and Wernicke's area, which can be essential for understanding spoken language.
+Two areas come to the forefront: Broca's area, which plays a role in how we produce speech, and Wernicke's area, which is part of how we understand spoken language.

 Research suggests that these brain areas communicate differently in people who experience auditory hallucinations.
 In neurotypical brains, Broca's and Wernicke's areas tend to interact seamlessly, creating both our internal monologue and the ability to comprehend our own thoughts.
 However, studies suggest this connection may function differently in the brains of people with schizophrenia.
 The "wiring" between these two areas could be overly strong or, conversely, unusually weak.
 Both scenarios could play a role in how internal thoughts are misconstrued as voices from the outside world.